maple-labs/maple-docs/maple-sdk/installation.md

 # Installation

-This SDK is provided as a single package that can be installed using package manager of your choice.
+The SDK is available as a single package, installable using your preferred package manager:

 ```
 npm install --save @maplelabs/maple-js